KLab/mysql-bootcamp/key.rst

 0.02 sec on table having 100000 records.

 If 1M records in Table, selecting without Index may consume 0.2sec.
-This means only 5 (* CPU cores) querys can be executed in one second.
+This means only 5 (* CPU cores) queries can be executed in one second.

-We need to execute thoughounds of queries in one second.
+We need to execute thousands of queries in one second.

 Data Structure